reahl/reahl/reahl-doc/doc/tutorial/exampleapp.rst

 This application, simple as it may seem, spans a number of development concerns that will be explained along the way:

- - It has a design, and an object oriented one at that.
+ - It has a design, and an object oriented one at that;
- - It persists objects from its design into a relational database, and thus must do some form of object relational mapping.
+ - It persists objects from its design into a relational database, and thus must do some form of object relational mapping;
- - It displays stuff on the screen.
+ - It displays stuff on the screen;
  - It validates that input received from a user is legal; and
  - It executes actions on the server in response to user actions.